Yellow vests protests: Fuel prices

 The protest movement against fuel prices mainly concerns individuals, as a number of professions and activities benefit from partial or total exemptions from TICPE.

 Though allegedly pro-climate, the protesters criticized Édouard Philippe's second government for burdening households with the bulk of the carbon tax, while offering exemptions to many carbon-intensive companies.
-As the carbon tax had progressively been ramping up to meet ecological objectives, many who had chosen fossil fuel-based heating for their homes, outside of the city center—where a car is required were displeased.
+As the carbon tax had progressively been ramping up to meet ecological objectives, many who had chosen fossil fuel-based heating for their homes, outside of the city center where a car is required, were displeased.
 President Macron attempted to dispel these concerns in early November by offering special subsidies and incentives.

-Diesel prices in France increased by 16 percent in 2018, with taxes on both petrol and diesel increasing at the same time and a further tax increase planned for 2019, making diesel as expensive as petrol.
+Diesel prices in France increased by 16 per cent in 2018, with taxes on both petrol and diesel increasing at the same time.
+A further tax increase was planned for 2019, making diesel as expensive as petrol.
 President Macron bore the brunt of the protesters' anger for his extension of policies implemented under François Hollande's government.